 The Helicopter and Pontoon tour takes you on a helicopter ride to the bottom of the Grand Canyon – 3,500 feet below the rim!
 You’ll then get on a guided boat tour.
 And learn all about the tribe’s history, including why the river is sacred to the Hualapai people.

 After the boat ride, you’ll get in a helicopter again to ascend to the top of the rim.
-Your roundtrip flight time is about 15 minutes, so you’ll see some incredible Canyon views.
+Your roundtrip flight time is about 15 minutes, so you’ll see some incredible views.

 Shopping